Check your Program

 - If you are a resident of the State of Nebraska, you should follow the process outlined in Nebraska Revised Statute 85-2418.

-- If you are not a resident of the State of Nebraska, you have the option of filing a complaint with your state licensing authority or with the North Central Association Higher Education Commission.
+- If you are not a resident of the State of Nebraska, you have the option of filing a complaint with your state licensing authority or with the Higher Learning Commission.

 - For additional information click here.